PavanRangani/docs/docs/prd/chat/my-chats.md

 #### Active Chat

 - Toggle switch.
-By default, it is ON.
-Means shows only those tasks having any chat.
+By default, it is OFF.
+Means shows all tasks regardless of it has any chat or not.
-- If the user changes it to OFF, shows all tasks regardless of it has any chat or not.
+- If the user changes it to OFF, shows only those tasks having any chat.

 #### Only Unread/Pinned